tranglecong/thread_safe/README.md

 **_This library can be used as [CMake] subdirectory_**

-1. Fetch it, e.g. using [git submodules] `git submodule add https://github.com/tranglecong/thread_safe` and `git submodule update --init --recursive`.
+1. Fetch it, e.g. using [git submodules] `git submodule add https://github.com/tranglecong/threadsafe` and `git submodule update --init --recursive`.

-2. Call `add_subdirectory(ext/thread_safe)` or whatever your local path is to make it available in [CMake].
+2. Call `add_subdirectory(ext/threadsafe)` or whatever your local path is to make it available in [CMake].

-3. Simply call `target_link_libraries(your_target PUBLIC thread_safe)` to link this library and setups the include search path and compilation options.
+3. Simply call `target_link_libraries(your_target PUBLIC threadsafe)` to link this library and setups the include search path and compilation options.

 **_You can also install thread safe library_**